-The already shrinking playground space was snatched away from them by the ever expanding real estate business.
-An old, ripped off football which could be played, no more exists.
+The already shrinking playground space was snatched away from them by the ever-expanding real estate business.
+An old ripped off football which could be played, no more exists.
 He is trying to wear it on his head instead and act like Prof. X, a character he has possibly seen somewhere in a comic book.
-That is all what we have to offer them in reality.
+That is all that we have to offer them in reality.

 Whether it is Tezpur, Assam or the monstrously growing city of Delhi or any other urban space, the story remains the same for children.
 They are constantly losing their playground as urbanization has left no stone unturned in creating concrete jungles.